aaron-meyers/wanikani-mnemonics/notes.md

    2. Saves to a file in iCloud for processing

 ## Desired flow - direct to Discord
-Note - this approach is ideal only if it is possible to later grab content from the Discord channel programatically
 1. Select mnemonic text for prompt
 2. Share to shortcut
    1. Edit prompt text if needed